 Laurier Brantford’s annual Social Justice Forum is where the campus community, the local community and external activists come together.
 This two-day forum features a free public lecture by an experienced activist and/or researcher from outside Laurier who is doing work in the broad area of social justice.
 As part of the forum, interactive workshops are held to compliment the key note speaker's area of expertise.

-In September 2016, Silvia Ancan Painemilla, a Mapuche educator, advocate and activist, gave a talk entitled “Indigenous Sovereignty and Solidarity: Taking Action for Indigenous Sovereignty, Standing in Solidarity with Indigenous Communities.”
+At the third annual Social Justice Forum in September 2016, Mapuche educator, advocate and activist Silvia Ancan Painemilla gave a talk titled, “Indigenous Sovereignty and Solidarity: Taking Action for Indigenous Sovereignty, Standing in Solidarity with Indigenous Communities.”
 Two interactive workshops were also held about Indigenous sovereignty and solidarity.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×